johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 - On Mac, use Intune and target the policy to a user group in Entra Id.

 > [!WARNING]
-> Do not use both user/user group conditions in rules and user group targeting in Intune.
+> Don't use both user/user group conditions in rules and user group targeting in Intune.

 > [!NOTE]
 > If network connectivity is an issue, use Intune user group targeting **or** a local Active Directory groups.
-User/user group conditions that reference Entra Id should **only** be used in environments that have a reliable connection to Entra Id.
+User/user group conditions that reference Entra Id should **only** be used in environments that have a reliable connection to Microsoft Entra ID.

 ## Rules